 In the financial world, institutions have been left with no choice but to allow consumers to open accounts, apply for loans and carry out transactions, through online and mobile channels.
 A greater urgency exists than ever before around removing any physical touchpoints left in the onboarding process, creating a far greater incentive for speed to market when it comes to digitalizing identity proofing and compliance processes.

 Of course, fraudsters have also been quick to capitalize on this drastic change in circumstances, finding new opportunities to commit fraud or generate illicit funds.
-Financial institutions have been forced to react to a fast-evolving threat landscape while continuing to meet regulation.
-Those who are able to incorporate digital identity proofing to their online offering, will likely adapt faster to the ‘new normal’ in the months to come.
+Financial institutions have been forced to react to a rapidly evolving threat landscape while continuing to meet regulation.
+Those who are able to incorporate digital identity proofing to their online offering, will likely adapt much more quickly to the ‘new normal’ in the months to come.

 The Race Between Technology and Regulation